BDeCuir/INF286-Final/README.md

 This is a project for my Intro to Web Development class, created to showcase my website designing skills.

 See abstract.html for the design proposal.
+The website is located [here](https://bdecuir.github.io/INF286-Final/site/index.html).

 As of writing this, I do not believe I will have the time to create a working game by the time this project is due.
 If the opportunity arises, I may revisit this project to add such a game.